Blog

 6 Points to Consider for Effective Training on Medical Device QMS Procedures

 1. Training requirements.
 For a new procedure, decide early in your writing which roles require training, what content is needed, and to what level is competency necessary.
 The example below is a table from a Quality Auditing procedure.
 The table shows the different requirements for different roles.
-I prefer to put this information in the procedure document—where it is unlikely to be overlooked or forgotten.training procedure 6 Points for Effective Training on Medical Device QMS Procedures
+I prefer to put this information in the procedure document—where it is unlikely to be overlooked or forgotten.training procedure Effective training six steps to teach QMS procedures

 2. Open book?
 For each of the roles listed above, determine whether you need trainees to be able to follow the procedure without the document at hand, or to know the procedure, and be able to find what they need.

 4. PowerPoint or not?
-My preference is to walk trainees through the procedure, actually have them flipping the pages and writing notes on it.
+My preference is to walk trainees through the procedure, actually, have them flip the pages and write notes on it.
 If I use PowerPoint, it’s to clarify the structure and emphasize important points.

 6. Control of training material.
 Include your slides, training scenarios, quizzes, etc. in your document control system.
 Review and revise them each time you change a procedure.